adieyal/sd-dynamic-prompts/docs/tutorial.md

     surfer in space, intricate detail, airbrush painting, illustration, by Fritz Wegner,Dawu Yu

 The default separator is a `,` - if you prefer to use `and` then change the prompt like this:

     surfer in space, intricate detail, airbrush painting, illustration, by {2$$ and $$__artists/illustrations/childrens_books__}

 Note the spaces surrounding the `and`.
+If you don't add them then your combination might look like:

+    A mech-warrior in a post-apocalyptic settings by artist1andartist2

 You don't need to stop at 2; the combination syntax allows you to choose any number of artists.
 For four artists, you write it like this: